 Partitioning refers to the ability for Coherence to load-balance data storage, access and management across all of the servers in the cluster.
-For example, when using Coherence data partitioning, if there are four servers in a cluster then each manages 25% of the data, and if another server is added, each server dynamically adjusts so that each of the five servers manages 20% of the data, and this data load balancing occurs without any application interruption and without any lost data or operations.
-Similarly, if one of those five servers were to die, each of the remaining four servers would be managing 25% of the data, and this data load balancing occurs without any application interruption and without any lost data or operations - including the 20% of the data that was being managed on the failed server.
+For example, when using Coherence data partitioning, if there are four servers in a cluster then each will manage 25% of the data, and if another server is added, each server will dynamically adjust so that each of the five servers will manage 20% of the data, and this data load balancing will occur without any application interruption and without any lost data or operations.
+Similarly, if one of those five servers were to die, each of the remaining four servers would be managing 25% of the data, and this data load balancing will occur without any application interruption and without any lost data or operations - including the 20% of the data that was being managed on the failed server.

 One common use case for Coherence clustering is to manage user sessions (conversational state) in the cluster.
 This capability is provided by the Coherence*Web module, which is a built-in feature of Coherence.
 Coherence*Web provides linear scalability for HTTP Session Management in clusters of hundreds of production servers.
 It can achieve this linear scalability because at its core it is built on Coherence dynamic partitioning.

 Session management highlights the scalability problem that typifies shared data sources: If an application could not share data across the servers, it would have to delegate that data management entirely to the shared store, which is typically the application's database.
-If the HTTP session were stored in the database, each HTTP request (without sticky load-balancing) would require a read from the database, causing the desired reads-per-second from the database to increase linearly with the size of the server cluster.
-Further, each HTTP request causes an update of its corresponding HTTP session, so regardless of sticky load balancing, to ensure that HTTP session data is not lost when a server fails the desired writes-per-second to the database also increases linearly with the size of the server cluster.
-In both cases, the actual reads and writes per second that a database can achieve, does not scale in relation to the number of servers requesting those reads and writes, and the database quickly becomes a bottleneck, forcing availability, reliability (for example, asynchronous writes) and performance compromises.
+If the HTTP session were stored in the database, each HTTP request (in the absence of sticky load-balancing) would require a read from the database, causing the desired reads-per-second from the database to increase linearly with the size of the server cluster.
+Further, each HTTP request causes an update of its corresponding HTTP session, so regardless of sticky load balancing, to ensure that HTTP session data is not lost when a server fails the desired writes-per-second to the database will also increase linearly with the size of the server cluster.
+In both cases, the actual reads and writes per second that a database is capable of, does not scale in relation to the number of servers requesting those reads and writes, and the database quickly becomes a bottleneck, forcing availability, reliability (for example, asynchronous writes) and performance compromises.
 Additionally, related to performance, each read from a database has an associated latency, and that latency increases dramatically as the database experiences increasing load.

 Coherence*Web, however, has the same latency in a 2-server cluster as it has in a 200-server cluster, since all HTTP session read operations that cannot be handled locally (for example, locality as the result of the sticky load balancing) are spread out evenly across the rest of the cluster, and all update operations (which must be handled remotely to ensure survival of the HTTP sessions) are likewise spread out evenly across the rest of the cluster.
 The result is linear scalability with constant latency, regardless of the size of the cluster.